DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 - Run `/mcps` to verify that OpenCode is connected to the MCP server.
 - If connected, ask the agent to run a task such as `Simulate the NACA0012 airfoil in a steady state simulation using 20k cells`.
 The agent will parse your request, generate the appropriate mesh, and run the CFD simulation for you.

 **IMPORTANT**.
-OpenCode may take a little longer to respond to your first prompt because it needs to preload the LLM into memory.
+OpenCode may take a little longer to respond to your first prompt because it needs to preload the MCP environment into memory.
 Once the agent starts working, response speed should return to normal.

 <div style="text-align: center;">
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-local-llm.png" style="width:600px !important;" />